-At December 31, 2015, our heavy civil marine construction segment had approximately 1,200 employees, 300 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.
-Our commercial concrete construction segment had approximately 1,100 employees, 230 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.
+At December 31, 2016, our heavy civil marine construction segment had approximately 1,100 employees, 300 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.
+Our commercial concrete construction segment had approximately 1,150 employees, 230 of whom were full-time salaried personnel and most of the remainder of whom were hourly personnel.

 From time to time, we hire additional employees for certain large projects and, subject to local market conditions, additional crew members are generally available for hire on relatively short notice.
 We believe our employees are our most valuable resource, and our workforce possesses a strong dedication to and pride in our company.
 Our employees are not currently represented by labor unions, except certain employees in our heavy civil marine construction segment located in the Pacific Northwest and Alaska, in respect of which collective bargaining agreements are in place.
-Employees represented by collective bargaining agreements represented by collective bargaining agreements in our commercial concrete construction segment.
+Employees represented by collective bargaining agreements in our heavy civil marine construction segment represent approximately 5% of our workforce.
+Currently, there are no employees represented by collective bargaining agreements in our commercial concrete construction segment.